CALIFORNIA LEMON LAW ADVOCATES, CALL (800) 917-7147 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Steps to take if your car has been at the dealership for a month

-You can ask if the dealership or repair shop can provide a loaner vehicle while your car is being repaired.
-Many dealerships offer car rental services for significant repairs or under certain warranty conditions to minimize customer inconvenience.
+3. Request a Loaner Vehicle: Ask if the dealership can provide a loaner or rental car while your vehicle is being repaired.
+Many dealerships offer this for major repairs or under warranty conditions.

-Keep detailed records of all communications with the dealership and manufacturer, including dates, names of people you spoke with, and the content of those conversations.
-This documentation can be crucial if you need to escalate your complaint further.
+7. Document Everything: Keep detailed records of all communications, including dates, names, and the content of conversations.
+Proper documentation is crucial if you need to escalate your claim or pursue legal action.

 How Long Do You Have to File For a California Lemon Law Claim